Italian Certificate & Coursework

 WHY STUDY ITALIAN?

-Italian courses develop language competence and cultural sensitivity.
+The Italian Intermediate Proficiency Certificate develops language competence and cultural sensitivity.
 The Italian program takes a communicative and culture-based approach to learning and provides students with access to a world of opportunities, including international study abroad programs and co-op placements.
 Italian has 65 million native speakers, and an additional 20 million who learn it as a second language.

 Known as the language of music, Italian is key to study and research in the fields of art history, literature, archaeology, opera and philosophy.
 For art history, anthropology and architecture majors, Italian can be a vital tool for study as Italy has fifty-one UNESCO World Heritage Sites, more than any other country in the world.